 How does a termite baiting system work?

 It is an established fact that once termite queen is killed the whole colony perishes.
-Entire colony can be eliminated in this manner, although total colony elimination is not always necessary to achieve structural protection.
+An entire colony can be eliminated in this manner, although total colony elimination is not always necessary to achieve structural protection.

-Depending on the season of the year and population size of colony, it typically takes 4-8 month to eliminate a colony but can take up to 12 months in rare cases.
-For some property owners, taking several months to achieve control is too long, but homeowners can remain assured since the termites feeding on the bait are not attacking their home .
-Moreover by actually eliminating the colony, they are providing protection to your property for long durations.
+Depending on the season of the year and population size of the colony, it typically takes 4-8 month to eliminate a colony but can take up to 12 months in rare cases.
+For some property owners, taking several months to achieve control is too long, but homeowners can remain assured since the termites feeding on the bait are not attacking their home.
+Moreover, by actually eliminating the colony, they are providing protection to your property for long durations.

 One of the biggest challenges in baiting is getting termites to discover the baits in the first place.
 This time taken by termites for discovery will vary from property to property, depending on such factors as termite foraging intensity, time of year, moisture, and food availability.
 For example, on one infested property of our client in DLF farms in Chattarpur, Delhi, more than a dozen monitoring devices were “hit” (attacked) by termites within a fortnight of installation.
 Just contrary to this, another Farm-house in the same neighbourhood, no below-ground stations were attacked during a span of full six months.
 Similar variations in bait detection by termites have been reported elsewhere in the Delhi and Gurgaon region.

 In tropical climates such as in Northern India, bait discovery usually will be greatest with the onset of spring through Post-monsoon when termite colonies are most active.
 Baiting after the onset of winter is generally less fruitful.